PriyadharsanA/GRAPE_PLANT_DISEASE_IMAGE_CLASSIFICATION/README.md

-# PLANT_DISEASE_IMAGE_CLASSIFICATION
+# GRAPE PLANT_DISEASE_IMAGE_CLASSIFICATION

-A deep learning-based project to classify plant diseases using leaf images.
-This project aims to assist farmers and agriculturists by providing an AI-powered tool to detect diseases in plants at an early stage.
+A deep learning-based project to classify plant diseases using leaf images of grape plants.
+This project aims to assist farmers and agriculturists by providing an AI-powered tool to detect diseases in grape vines at an early stage.

 🎯 Objective
-To build a Convolutional Neural Network (CNN) model that can classify plant diseases from leaf images and deploy the solution via a simple, user-friendly GUI.
+To build a Convolutional Neural Network (CNN) model that can classify grape plant diseases from leaf images and deploy the solution via a simple, user-friendly GUI.

 🧰 Tools & Technologies
 Python
 TensorFlow & Keras
 OpenCV
-Streamlit (for GUI and deployment)
+StreamLit (for GUI and deployment)

 🗂 Dataset
 Source: PlantVillage Dataset (https://www.kaggle.com/datasets/mohitsingh1804/plantvillage)